Kunj-13/Vacation-Journey-Planner/README.md

 # Installation and Usage Instructions

-1. **Installation**: To use the Vacation Journey Planner, users need to have Python and the Tkinter library installed on their computers.
-Tkinter comes pre-installed with Python.
+1. **Installation**: To use the Vacation Journey Planner, users need to have any IDE that supports Python and the Tkinter library installed on their computers.
+They will not have to worry about installing Tkinter because it comes pre-installed with Python.

 2. **Usage**: Upon launching the program, users can select their starting and destination cities from drop-down menus.
 Clicking the "Find Path" button will display the shortest path, total distance, intermediate cities, and happy spots in the destination city.